vasujain5718/iitb-frontend/README.md

 ## About The Project

 Digital Nexus is a professional, theme-adaptive, and fully responsive website template.
 It demonstrates modern frontend techniques, interactive UI elements, and seamless dark/light theme switching.
-The project was developed with the help of an AI assistant for code generation, troubleshooting, and best practices.
+This project is ideal for showcasing premium web solutions.

 Here's what makes this project special:

-* **Theme-Aware Design** - Seamless dark/light mode switching with persistent preferences
+- **Theme-Aware Design** – Seamless dark/light mode switching with persistent preferences
-* **Interactive Elements** - Engaging animations, transitions, and user feedback
+- **Interactive Elements** – Engaging animations, transitions, and user feedback
-* **Mobile-First Approach** - Fully responsive design that works on all devices
+- **Mobile-First Approach** – Fully responsive design that works on all devices
-* **Modern Web Standards** - Built with semantic HTML5, CSS Grid/Flexbox, and ES6+ JavaScript
+- **Modern Web Standards** – Built with semantic HTML5, CSS Grid/Flexbox, and ES6+ JavaScript

 [Back to top](#digital-nexus---premium-web-solutions)